pulumi/pulumi-policy-opa/README.md

     nginx-me0llhgr must include Kubernetes recommended labels: https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels
 ```

-Note that the policy was implemented in `labels.rego` using the Rego langauge, but applied to the deployment of a Pulumi program written in TypeScript.
+Note that the policy was implemented in `labels.rego` using the Rego language, but applied to the deployment of a Pulumi program written in TypeScript.
 Note also that the policy was run *before* the resource was deployed, and failed the preview stage.
 This allows OPA policies to be enforced very early in the development and deployment process - close to the developers creating the infrastructure - allowing for a quicker security and policy feedback loop for the cloud engineering team.